My quest for true (red, frizzante, secco, min. 11% alc., double fermented) Lambrusco began, by accident, in 1993.

 Honestly, you shouldn’t either, though these industrial super sweet (up to 90 g/l sugar) Lambruscos continue to be the most popular Lambrusco versions around the world.

-However, I believe, life is much too short to drink commercial, industrial or junk wine version of a classic ‘Lambrusco Rosso Frizzante Secco’ (min.
+However, I believe, life is much too short to drink a commercial, industrial or junk wine version of a classic ‘Lambrusco Rosso Frizzante Secco’ (min.
 11% alc.), fermented twice in tank (charmat) or bottle (Lambrusco Rifermentazione Ancestrale).